pixel-modelers/easyBragg/INSTALL.md

 ### Part 3: Download sources and build

-Note, build uses `cmake` which can be installed in the conda environment, or with [homebrew](https://formulae.brew.sh/formula/cmake) if using mac.
+Note, build uses `cmake`.
+If its not already in your path, simply install it with mamba:

 ```
 mamba install cmake
 ```

+It can also be installed with [homebrew](https://formulae.brew.sh/formula/cmake) if using a Mac.

-For CUDA builders, set up the [typical CUDA env](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#environment-setup), and ensure nvcc is in your path.
+For CUDA builders, set up the [typical CUDA env](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#environment-setup), and ensure nvcc is in your path:

 <details>
   <summary>`typical_cuda_setup.sh`</summary>